How Old Do You Have to Be to Serve or Bartend in Oregon?

 Best Practices for Compliance

 Whether you’re a server, bartender, manager, or business owner, following best practices ensures smooth operations and legal compliance.
+Also, remember that if you’re under 21, know that you cannot bartend or work in restricted bar areas, even with a permit.

 For Servers and Bartenders: